RohishAngawlkar/deepfakeedu/README.md

-# DeepFakeEdu
+# GenerativeAIEdu

-Welcome to **DeepFakeEdu**, a project focused on exploring the impact of deepfake technology on education.
+Welcome to **GenerativeAIEdu**, a project focused on exploring the impact of deepfake technology on education.
 This repository aims to provide tools, resources, and insights into how deepfakes can be utilized or countered in educational environments.
 Whether you're an educator, student, or researcher, this repository offers valuable content to understand and engage with deepfake technology in a meaningful way.

 ## Table of Contents